junglok/tem-docs/docs/guide.rst

 **Queue name**
 ~~~~~~~~~~~~~~

 In general, a "queue" can be thought of a mapped set of computing resources.
-You can speficy a queue name (using "-q" option) which the job is enqueued to.
+You can specify a queue name (using "-q" option) which the job is enqueued to.

 .. code-block:: bash